Sharnitha/DependencyInjectionRepository/README.md

   4. Easy to change the implementation
   5. Test driven development (TDD)

-IOC Container has built-in interfaces.
+In Asp.net core, IOC Container has built-in interfaces.

  1. IServiceProvider
  2. IServiceCollection

-In Asp.net core built-in container is represented by "IServiceProvider" implementation.

 The following DI Lifecycle will be
   1. Register:-